wso2/docs-mi/en/docs/learn/integration-tutorials/storing-and-forwarding-messages.md

 1. Install and set up [cURL](https://curl.haxx.se/) as your REST client.

-2. Create a JSON file names `request.json` with the following request payload.
+2. Create a JSON file named `request.json` with the following request payload.

     ```json
     {